Battle of the Nevada Complex: Aftermath

-By mid-afternoon on 29 May, General Williams and I Corps Commander Lt.
-Gen. Bruce C. Clarke evidently felt that the Chinese intended to remain on the offensive until the outposts were taken.
+By mid-afternoon on 29 May, Williams and I Corps Commander Lieutenant general Bruce C. Clarke evidently felt that the Chinese intended to remain on the offensive until the outposts were taken.
 UN strength on Vegas was down to approximately 40 men, many of them wounded, and to 20 on Elko.
 Over 150 men had been killed and 245 had been wounded in the defense of the Nevada Complex.
 On the other hand, the total casualties of PVA 46th army were at 1,156 men for all battles occurred from 27 May to 23 Jun.
 The question was should the UN Command hang on to the outposts while the losses on both sides mounted, or should the terrain be evacuated and more UN lives be conserved?
 Under the circumstances the commanders decided that the outposts had served their main purpose in uncovering and delaying the PVA attack.
 Early in the evening of 29 May orders went out for the Turks to withdraw from Vegas and for the US troops to leave Elko.

 It had been a bitter struggle as the losses on each side attested.
 Over 117,000 rounds of artillery fire and 67 close air support missions had aided the UN ground units in withstanding the determined assaults of the PVA.
 The PVA had sent 65,000 rounds of artillery and mortar fire in return, up to this point an unprecedented volume in the Korean War.
 The tenacity of the PVA attack following the submission of the UNC 25 May proposal at Panmunjom indicated that the PVA were beginning to jockey for improved positions along the front in anticipation of an armistice.
 Undeterred apparently by the casualties incurred, the Chinese now seemed ready to use personnel and carefully hoarded supplies of ammunition with a free hand as the negotiations entered the final phase.